-4360 Religion and the Body Politic (Cross-listed as CHS 4360, HIS 4360, and REL 4360)
+4360 Religion and the Body Politic (Cross-listed as CHS 4360, HIS 4360, and REL 4360) See CHS 4360 for course information.

 4370 Politics and Religion (Cross-listed as CHS 4370)

 The dynamic interaction between religion and politics in the United States and other countries, including the effect of political outcomes in the context of voting, legislative and executive policymaking, and the law.